Simple Header

 There are a number of other financial incentives such as tax relief, product discounts from suppliers, Government initiatives and energy supplier feed-in tariff or export tariffs.

-The Government Department for Business, Energy and Industrial Strategy (BEIS) has a website page that provides a finance and support for your business search tool, where you can search for the item you need support with and can select the type of financial support you require.
+The Government provides information about finance and support for your business, where you can search for the item you need support with and can select the type of financial support you require.

 Tax incentive: